DE | FR | IT

 Rapunzel & Tonka

 The love for Tonka started several years ago in a restaurant at Lake Constance.
-There, company founder and managing director Joseph Wilhelm tasted the wonderful Tonka aroma for the first time.
+There, company founder and shareholder Joseph Wilhelm tasted the wonderful Tonka aroma for the first time.
 And this experience hooked him.

 During a visit to Rapunzel's HAND IN HAND partner and cocoa supplier El Ceibo in Bolivia, Joseph Wilhelm discovered the seed of the Tonka tree - because the tropical trees also grow there.
 He put a bean in his pocket and was enthralled by its wonderful fragrance.
 How would this aroma taste in Rapunzel's sweet nut butters?
 The first product ideas were born.